 The work included improvements to the access road and bridge to the powerhouse, new bypass gate and sluice, excavation of deepened intake and tailrace channels, and dam repairs.
 Temporary cofferdams were installed at both the upstream and downstream areas to isolate the site from the Seguin River and prevent water from entering the site.
 The cofferdams were constructed using excavated material from the powerhouse and penstock areas.
 Sediment-free water, leaking through or under the cofferdams, was pumped back over the dam and into the Seguin River.
 Sediment bearing water, from construction activities, was pumped to sedimentation tanks for treatment before being discharged to the Seguin River.

-The new site acts as an interactive focal point showcasing the power of water to residents and visitors to Parry Sound.
+The new site is an interactive focal point showcasing the power of water to residents and visitors to Parry Sound

 The Trent-Severn Waterway National Historic Site is a major network of locks, bridges and dams that traverses 386km through central Ontario.
 Water levels and flows throughout the watershed are managed by approximately 160 operable dams and water control structures, many of which are nearing the end of their lifecycle.